BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 \subsection{Translation of the datasets}

 To create a large-scale resource for information retrieval, it is necessary to obtain a significant number of annotated query-passage pairs.
 However, the high cost of the annotation procedure can make this infeasible.
 Additionally, linguistic translation from foreign languages over millions of documents is both demanding and costly.
 As a result, machine translation can serve as a cost-effective solution to enrich resources in low-resource languages such as Polish.
 In order to process and translate the available BEIR benchmark's datasets into the Polish language, we used Google Translate service.
 This service has been previously used to translate mMarco \cite{DBLP:journals/corr/abs-2108-13897} dataset into various languages, but unfortunately, the Polish language was not included in this study.
-It has been shown during the development of mMarco, that the results obtained from Google Translate were better than the translation by the available open-source machine translation model, namely Helsinki \cite{tiedemann-thottingal-2020-opus}, which can be downloaded from the HuggingFace\footnote{http://huggingface.co} repository.
+It has been shown during the development of mMarco, that the results obtained from Google Translate were better than the translation by the available open-source machine translation model, namely Helsinki \cite{tiedemann-thottingal-2020-opus}, which can be downloaded from the HuggingFace\footnote{\url{http://huggingface.co}} repository.
 For that reason, we decided to rely on Google Translate service.

-We keep the data in a format analogous to the format proposed in the original BEIR benchmark, including the existing division on \emph{queries}, \emph{corpus}, and \emph{qrels}.
 Queries are pre-defined natural language questions used to evaluate the performance of an IR system, while corpus refers to the set of documents that the system searches to find answers to the queries.
 Qrels, on the other hand, represent the relevance judgments indicating the relationships between the queries and documents in the corpus.
 Queries and corpus are defined and stored in a JSONL format and qrels in tsv format.
 That ensures that our resource can be treated as an extension to and be fully compatible with the multilingual BEIR benchmark in the future.